Alicia + Keys World Tour

 The Alicia + Keys World Tour was the sixth concert tour by American singer and songwriter Alicia Keys in support of her seventh and eighth studio albums Alicia (2020) and Keys (2021).
 This is Keys' first global tour since her 2013 Set the World on Fire Tour.
 The tour started on June 9, 2022, at the Utilita Arena in Birmingham, England, and is set to conclude on May 19, 2023, at the Telmex Auditorium in Mexico, South America, after 59 concerts in 20 countries and 3 continents.
 (Note: The tour was announced before the COVID-19 pandemic.
 The European leg of the tour was supposed to begin on June 5, 2020 in Dublin, Ireland and conclude on July 20, 2020 in Krakow, Poland.
 The North American leg was supposed to run from July 28 through September 22, 2020, concluding in Miami, Florida.)
 Recordings from the concerts in São Paulo, Buenos Aires, Santiago, Bogotá and Mexico City were released as digital live albums.
-The tour earned nearly $35 million dollars from 51/59 shows in 2022.
+The tour earned nearly $35 million from 51/59 shows in 2022.
 Keys performed 8 shows as part of the Latin American leg in 2023.